Flu

 A pharmacist can give treatment advice and recommend flu remedies.

-Be careful not to use flu remedies if you're taking paracetamol and ibuprofen tablets as it's easy to take more than the recommended dose.
+Do not take paracetamol and flu remedies that contain paracetamol at the same time as it's easy to take more than the recommended dose.

 • you're worried about your baby's or child's symptoms